cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

 This section explains how to spin up the core stack and upload initial data sets, i.e. high-resolution population raster data and pre-instantiated OntoCityGml building triples.
 If using VSCode, all required VSCode extensions shall be installed (on the remote machine if applicable) for all convenience scripts to work properly, i.e. *augustocdias.tasks-shell-input*.

-The functionality has been tested based on commit `2825c4c69c6543d88c687917c50bf965d3221da6` on branch `main` of the World Avatar repository.
+> The functionality has been tested using the Stack Manager `docker.cmclinnovations.com/stack-manager:1.7.2` based on commit `2825c4c69c6543d88c687917c50bf965d3221da6` on branch `main` of the World Avatar repository.

 &nbsp;
 ## Spinning up the core Stack

 Navigate to `Deploy/stacks/dynamic/stack-manager` on the `main` branch of the World Avatar repository and run the following command there from a *bash* terminal.
-To [spin up the stack], both a `postgis_password` and `geoserver_password` file need to be created in the `stack-manager/inputs/secrets/` directory (see detailed guidance following the provided link).
+To spin up the stack using the [Stack manager], both a `postgis_password` and `geoserver_password` file need to be created in the `stack-manager/inputs/secrets/` directory (see detailed guidance following the provided link).
 There are several [common stack scripts] provided to manage the stack:

 ```bash
 # Start the stack (please note that this might take some time)